sbassam/nub-summarizer/README.md

 https://huggingface.co/soroush/t5-finetuned-lesson-summarizer

 ## Intended uses & limitations
-The main goal for this summarizer is to be used for learning content summarization
+>Students often struggle with processing large volumes of content throughout the course of their studies.
+This in turn will lead to a decrease in student productivity.
+Utilizing an effective summarization tool, students can better prepare for exams, improve their own summarization skills via learning by comparison, and avoid wasting time on low-quality content by skimming the summary.
+Nub 1.0 is a text summarizer that leverages deep learning to specialize in educational content.
+When evaluated on the CNN/Daily Mail dataset, It shows superior performance compared to similar tools.
-#### How to use Nub 1.0 Web app
+### How to use Nub 1.0
+#### 1. Run the Web app locally (preferred method)
 You'll need Python 3.7+, and pip.
 Simply install the requirements:
 ```python
 pip install -r  requirements.txt